jmberg/bup/Documentation/bup-config.5.md

     "Handling large directories" in the DESIGN in the `bup` source for additional information.

+    *NOTE:*
+    It has some performance impact to use the same index for saving to different repositories with different values of this setting.
+The index stores object hashes, including for directories, whenever it is used for saving.
+This is used to not read a directory again if the index otherwise indicates that it didn't change and the object already exists in the destination repository.
+Since the hash isn't the same with and without this setting, the object won't exist in a repository with a different value.
+As a result, any (usually big) directory using tree splitting will be re-read and its object(s) recalculated whenever the previous save was to a repository with a different value of this setting.

 pack.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).
     Currently read from the repository to which the pack files are